cyanidecupcake/fab-moments-handbook/laser.md

 # Laser Cutting
 *These instructions are specifically for the laser cutter at Fab Lab Wgtn.
-Your laser cutter may vary.
+Your laser cutter may vary.*

-*
-[Template File](http://www.fablabwgtn.co.nz/sites/default/files/downloads/Large%20Laser%20template.ait) for Adobe Illustrator (Right click, save as)
+[Template File](http://www.fablabwgtn.co.nz/sites/default/files/downloads/Large%20Laser%20template.ait) for Adobe Illustrator (Right click, save as) <br>
 Template File for Inkscape (coming soon)

 You must prepare your vector file before you start to set up the laser cutter.